AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * Asset names are changed to lower case when moving assets from one folder to another in [!DNL Experience Manager] running in [!DNL Dynamic Media]&ndash;Scene7 mode (NPR-31630).

-* Error is observed while editing a remote imageset, for the image residing in the folder named same as Scene 7 company name (NPR-31340).
+* Error is observed while editing a remote imageset, for the image residing in the folder named same as Scene7 company name (NPR-31340).

 * [!DNL Dynamic Media] assets containing references are not getting published (NPR-31180).